This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

 - It's not OK to run a task to just see how it fails because some preconditions were not met.

 Show banners for severe errors

-Banner is the best choice for sever errors because the system stores message and it can be forwarded and analyzed further.
+Banner is the best choice for severe errors because the system stores message and it can be forwarded and analyzed further.

 |Severity||Message type||Send to|

 |Severe errors (exceptions that leave the app in a bad state)||Banner||Logged-in user, administrator|